 In addition to the options offered by AU, you can also find several general and specific repositories for storing/archiving data.

 We have compiled a number of tools and platforms which you can use for publishing, collaboration and sharing your data.
 There are also examples of licenses for your data.
-Licenses can be used to transfer all or part of the copyright for the data so that others are able to use it.
+It is important to publish your data with a license, since this informs other people what they may and may not do with your data.

 There are many applications available for data analysis.
 Find examples of free applications which are suitable for analysing different data types.
 Employees at Aarhus University can buy licenses for various analysis software through AU's IT webshop.